domdudepits/SCRAPPER/README.md

 for eg:- ```https://www.youtube.com/@Valorant1/videos```
 Note:- /videos must be included at the end of url.
 - You can also give an excel file containing all the urls of above mentioned platforms, to extract data from!
   - Click on the 'Upload File' and choose the desired excel file.
-Hit 'Start Extraction'.

 - Click Start extration.
 - After the process is complete, click 'Download" and save at your preferred directory.